quasarframework/quasar/docs/src/pages/options/quasar-icon-sets.md

 This will enable you to use both Ionicons & Fontawesome in your app, and all Quasar components will display Fontawesome icons.

 #### Changing Icon Set Dynamically
 Quasar Icon Set is reactive, so all components will update properly if you change the $q.iconSet object.
-Here is a example:
+Here is an example:

 ```js
 methods: {